sahosskhan/charity-wave/README.md

 - **React Router DOM**: Declarative routing for React applications.
 - **Tailwind CSS**: A utility-first CSS framework packed with classes.
 - **Daisy UI**: The most popular component library for Tailwind CSS.
-- **Sweetalert2**: A beautiful, responsive, highly customizable and accessible (WAI-ARIA) replacement for JavaScript's popup boxes.
+- **Sweetalert2**: A beautiful, responsive, highly customizable, and accessible (WAI-ARIA) replacement for JavaScript's popup boxes.
 Zero dependencies.
 - **React-helmet-async**: A document head manager for React.
 - **Recharts**: A composable charting library built on React components
-- **localStorage**: The localStorage is a built-in feature of web browsers that enables to store small amounts of data persistently on a user's device.
+- **localStorage**: The localStorage is a built-in feature of web browsers that enables the storage of small amounts of data persistently on a user's device.